lgmorand/workshop-aca/_entries/03-03 monitoring.md

 {% collapsible %}

-Remember the architecture schema of the reddog platform.
+Remember the architecture schema of the Reddog platform.
 The frontend is the `UI` Container App which is exposed internally and thus not reachable outside the cluster.
 In front on the UI is the Traeffik ingress controller which is the `Reddog` Container App, exposed publically.

 To find the URL, in the Azure Container App environment, open the `Reddog` Container App.
 In the overview tab, you should find the generated FQDN URL.